 When talking with Tesla, I fully expected to pay for my solar system in full with cash savings.
 It wasn't until I reached out to SunLight Solar did I change my strategy.
 SunLight urged me to take advantage of the ".99% CT Green Bank" finance option.
-I took that loan out and dumped my cash savings into my mortgage as a bulk payment.
+I took out a loan for the whole project and dumped my cash savings into my home mortgage as a bulk payment to the principle.

-After all incentives, the parts and labor of my system is $20,000:
+After all the incentives, the parts and labor of my system came in just under $20,000:

 $32,000 - $3,600 - 8,400 = $20,000

 Putting solar on my house actually opened up my financial options and diversified my portfolio!